User login

 • Do everything yourself.
 That means researching your IT requirements in-house, then buying and setting up everything you need.
 It’s a lot of work and therefore usually best for companies with in-house IT staff.

-Make full use of expert advice to understand how your business computer system can help you work more efficiently.
-An external supplier can be an excellent source of advice, but be sure to involve your employees at every stage too.
-They’ll help you understand what the priorities for a new system should be.
+Make full use of expert advice to understand how technology can help you work more efficiently.
+An external supplier can be an excellent source of advice, particularly to help you make choices about new products and emerging technology such as cloud computing and mobile devices.

 Make your new computer system compatible